easolhq/easolhq.github.io/docs/pricing_and_payments/per_person_unit_or_night.md

 ### Per unit
 Per unit pricing is still approached from a 'per person' perspective.
-The creator sets a per person price, along with a minimum and maximum occupancy.
+The Creator sets a per person price, along with a minimum and maximum occupancy.
 But the full unit price is returned with the `.fractional` method:
 {% raw %}
 ```liquid
 {% assign full_price = variant.price.fractional | money %}